syncfusion-content/maui-docs/MAUI/ImageEditor/Effects.md

 {% endhighlight %}

-The applied effects can be cancelled using CancelEdits method or calling ImageEffect method with ImageEffect.None
+The applied effects can be canceled using the CancelEdits method or by calling the ImageEffect method with ImageEffect.None.

 {% tabs %}
 {% highlight CancelEdits %}